Decision Support Tools

 - Be balanced in presenting all options (including doing nothing),

-- Be up to date and include current evidence and treatment options, and
+- Be up-to-date and include current evidence and treatment options, and

 References:

-[i] Stacey D, Légaré F, Lewis K, Barry MJ, Bennett CL, Eden KB, Holmes-Rovner M, Llewellyn-Thomas H, Lyddiatt A, Thomson R, Trevena L. Decision aids for people facing health treatment or screening decisions.
+[1] Stacey D, Légaré F, Lewis K, Barry MJ, Bennett CL, Eden KB, Holmes-Rovner M, Llewellyn-Thomas H, Lyddiatt A, Thomson R, Trevena L. Decision aids for people facing health treatment or screening decisions.
 Cochrane Database of Systematic Reviews 2017, Issue 4.
 Art.
 No.: CD001431.
 DOI: 10.1002/14651858.CD001431.pub5

-Last Updated on 21 December, 2020.
+Last Updated on 11 January, 2024.